MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-00.md

 - Latest version of Azure CLI
 - Latest version of Visual Studio or Visual Studio Code
 - .NET 8.0 SDK or later version

+> [!NOTE]
+> If you do not have access to a development workstation, you may create a Virtual Machine in your Azure subscription using the "Visual Studio Community on Windows" image.
+This VM can serve as your workstation to complete the hackathon challenges.
+Please follow the instructions provided [here](Resources/Challenge-00/CreateAzureVMWithVS.md) to create the Azure VM with Visual Studio.

 ## Introduction